braintree/runbook/README.md

 ##### Assert

 Runs the provided `cmd` repeatedly until it returns true.
 A timeout and maximum number of attempts can be set.
-Note that at least `1` attempt should be set in order to have at least one retry.
 When either the attempt or timeout limit is hit, a command can be specified that will be run.
 If no command is specified, the process will fail.
 Commands can optionally be specified as `raw`.
 This tells SSHKit to not perform auto-wrapping of the commands, but execute the exact string on the remote server.
 See SSHKit's documentation for more details.

 ```ruby
 assert(